Home Testing (Covid-19)

 What if the results are negative?

 If your results are negative, then it is likely that you were not infectious at the time the test was taken.
-You must continue to follow national and local rules and guidelines regarding regular hand washing, social distancing and wearing face coverings, where required.
+You must continue to follow national and local rules and guidelines regarding regular hand washing and social distancing where required.

 What if the results are positive?